KlosStepan/DOKS-tutorial/README.md

 # DigitalOcean Kubernetes production Cluster
-Description of DOKS setup and tools/applications w/ its configurations.
+Description of our DOKS setup and tools/applications w/ configurations and brief tutorials.

-**!!!
-All stuff is my own configs/setup notes.
-I can't guarantee that everything is 100% correct&safe for production.**
+**-> All the stuff comes without warranty!
+Think twice about any configuration or approach here!**
 ## Setup Overview
-We use DigitalOcean Managed Kubernetes in Amsterdam (Datacenter 3/AMS3).
+We use DigitalOcean Managed Kubernetes (in Amsterdam Datacenter 3/AMS3).
 The setup is following:
 - Kubernetes Cluster w/ **2 Node** workers **s-1vcpu-2gb-intel**,
 - **DigitalOcean Load Balancer** for accepting traffic - incoming HTTP requests,
-- **Ingress Controller** w/ nginx in for routing traffic within Cluster into Kubernetes Services.
+- **Ingress Controller** w/ nginx for routing traffic within Cluster into Kubernetes Services.

 We use [**Kubernetes Dashboard**](https://github.com/kubernetes/dashboard), [**Lens**](https://k8slens.dev/desktop.html) (via kubectl) and [**kubectl**](https://kubernetes.io/docs/tasks/tools/) for monitoring and adminsitration.
 Majority of application administration is performed by applying config files in following manner
 `kubectl apply -f kubernetes-ingress-config.yaml`.
 Overview is carried on either in GUI or by querying via **kubectl**, such as `kubectl get nodes`, `kubectl get deployments` or `kubectl describe ingress hello-kubernetes-ingress`.
-___
-## Kubernetes Objects - general basic must-know
-### Cluster Architecture
-- Nodes - Master Node, Worker Nodes, (The Kubernetes API)
-### Workload
-- Deployments - define Pods and ReplicaSets
-### Services, Load Balancing, and Networking
-- Ingress
-- Service (port, targetPort)
-### Storage
-- Volume - Persistent Volume
-- Persistent Volume Claim
-### Configuration
-- Secret
-### Tasks
-- HorizontalPodAutoscaler - attached to Deployment
 ___

 ## Our K8s cluster overview
 1. <u>Cluster Visualization</u> - blue components are either external (DNS Services, Load Balancer / DBs or Image Registry) or added to the cluster later (Ingress).
 It shows architecture of **MySQL** & **Redis** databases in cluster and one PHP app utilizing it.
 Orange color is used for external communication/traffic.
 2. <u>Running cluster architecture</u> - 1 DOKS (Master) & 2 Nodes (2nd+ nodes are optional - therefore blue).